simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/Eddy.rst.txt

 Dataset Description
 *******************

 Simons CMAP contains **Eddy** records from  1993-01-01 through 2018-01-18  collected from AVISO+.
-The dataset was developed and validated in between collaboration between Aviso+ and with D.Chelton  and M. Schlax at the Oregon State University.
+The dataset was developed and validated in collaboration between Aviso+ and with D.Chelton  and M. Schlax at Oregon State University.
 This dataset has a spatial resolution of 1/4° X 1/4° and a daily temporal resolution.
-Each Eddy has associated (cyclonic/anticyclonic), speed, radius metadata.
+Each eddy has associated (cyclonic/anticyclonic), speed, radius metadata.

+To detect eddies, this datasets uses ADT and SLA measurements from multiple altimetry satellite missions.
+Eddy's that may come within proximity to land are filtered out.
+Details on the detection algorithm can be found in `[Schlax & Chelton, 2016]`_.
+More details on detection, filtering and processing can be found in the `Eddy Trajectory Atlas Product Handbook`_.

+The AVISO+ product name is: Merged delayed-time version 2.0exp

 Table of Variables
 ******************

 .. raw:: html

-    <iframe src="../../_static/var_tables/Eddy%20(Chelton)/Eddy%20(Chelton).html"  frameborder = 0 height = '300px' width="100%">></iframe>
+    <iframe src="../../_static/var_tables/tblMesoscale_Eddy/tblMesoscale_Eddy.html"  frameborder = 0 height = '200px' width="100%">></iframe>

 |